 - Prepare the “Chik’n Marinade.”

-- Marinate the plant-based chik’n (or jackfruit) in a bowl in the refrigerator for at least 3 hours.
+- Marinate the plant-based chik’n (or jackfruit) in a bowl in the (in the Chik’n Marinade) in the refrigerator for at least 3 hours.

 - Prepare the Persian Rice

 - Wash over the rice by placing the rice in a large bowl and covering with water.
 Move the rice with your hand to clean the rice.
 Pour off the water.
 Repeat the process 3-4 times until the rice is clean.

 - Fill a large pot with water.
 Add the 2 Tbsp. salt.
 Cover and bring to a boil on high heat.
 Add rice to the boiling water.
 Reduce heat to medium and cook uncovered for 10 minutes.

 - Drain the rice.